iluwatar/java-design-patterns/factory/README.md

 **Programmatic Example**

-We have an interface "Car" and tow implementations "Ford" and "Ferrari".
+We have an interface 'Car' and tow implementations 'Ford' and 'Ferrari'.

 ```java
 /**